abruzzi/data-fetching-patterns-in-react/README.md

 }
 ```

+This component uses the `useSWR` hook for data fetching, making the `UserDetailCard` dynamically load user details based on the given `id`. `useSWR` offers efficient data fetching with caching, revalidation, and automatic error handling.
+The component displays a loading state until the data is fetched.
+Once the data is available, it proceeds to render the user details.

 I would like to recap a bit before we move to the second half of the article.
-We have discussed two common issue in data fetching: parallel request and lazy loading.
+We have discussed two common issues in data fetching: parallel request and lazy loading.

-Ideally, you should level up the request to a upper level and send them parallel when you can, even though in some cases it might not feasible to do so.
-For example, if you’re working on a higher level component and doesn’t have knowledge about the children components (could be other teams working on them).
+Ideally, you should level up the request to an upper level and send them in parallel when you can, even though in some cases it might not be feasible to do so.
+For example, if you’re working on a higher-level component and doesn’t have knowledge about the children components (could be other teams working on them).

-And for lazy load, try to split these non-critical rendering or data fetching into a separate bundle, so they can be loaded dynamically based on user interaction, e.g. a button click or hover.
+And for lazy load, try to split these non-critical rendering or data fetching into a separate bundle, so they can be loaded dynamically based on user interaction, e.g., a button click or hover.
 And you can use preload to make the JavaScript downloading and data fetching parallel.

-You might also aware that all of the techniques we discussed are based on one assumption - the backend returns data and frontend uses these data.
+You might also be aware that all of the techniques we discussed are based on one assumption - the backend returns data and the frontend uses these data.
 But if we step back a bit and consider this: do we really need to divide the frontend and backend clearly, extensively?
 Can we in any way, allow the backend to return more data so we don’t have to fetch them in the first place?

 ## Server-side rendering

 Like most typical React applications nowadays, the application we’re building so far are purely rendered on client side.
-However, such application has a significant drawback on SEO, as when the search engine robot crawles our application URL, it won’t be able to get the full content but a meaningless `<div id="root"></div>` .
+However, such application has a significant drawback on SEO, as when the search engine robot crawls our application URL, it won’t be able to get the full content but a meaningless `<div id="root"></div>`.

 ```jsx
 import React from 'react'